danipindado/danipindado.github.io/_posts/2017-02-20-a-note-on-pool-swim-activity-data-in-garmin-connect.md

 ## Replacing native fields in Garmin connect (gpx method)
 You need to have a sporttracks account for this, which is already synced with your Garmin account.
 In [www.sportracks.mobi]([www.sportracks.mobi){:target="_blank"}, browse the activity.
-Select “export” and “gpx”.
+Select "export" and "gpx".
 A gpx file containing the activity will be downloaded.

 <img src="{{site.baseurl}}/images/gpx_1.png" width="100%">

 Upload the gpx file generated in previous step into Garmin Connect.
-In order to do this, go to “my activities”, “manual upload”.
+In order to do this, go to "my activities", "manual upload".
 Select the file and upload it.

 <img src="{{site.baseurl}}/images/gpx_2.png" width="100%">